nag9s/Machine-Learning/mlib/data-types/matrices/local-matrix.md

 A row indices array contains the row index of each element in the elements array.
 The column pointers array contains ranges of indices of elements that belong to the same column.

 ![](/assets/matrix2.png)

+ThecolPtrsarray tells us that the elements from index 0 \(inclusive\) to 1 \(non-inclusive\), which is only element 5, belong to the first column.
+Elements from index 1 to 2, which is only element 3, belong to the second column.
+Finally, elements from index 2 to 4 \(elements 1 and 4\) belong to the third column.
+The row index of each element is given in therowIndicesarray.